 In the heart of the Val d’Orcia, nestled amidst hills of incomparable beauty, sits an ancient village that probably dates back to the Etruscan era, immersed in a landscape dotted with olive groves, vineyards and oak forests.
 The territory is one to be admired for its perfect balance honed over the years between the natural landscape and man-made marvels.
-San Quirico d’Orcia, with its splendid fortresses and medieval parish churches, is – in this area so famous for its stunning landscapes – one of those places that must absolutely be visited if you’re in this enchanted territory.
+San Quirico d’Orcia, with its medieval parish churches, is – in this area so famous for its stunning landscapes – one of those places that must absolutely be visited if you’re in this enchanted territory.

 Among the must-see attractions are the parish church of San Quirico, a Romanesque building that preserves an altarpiece painted by Sano di Pietro, a 15th-century painter of the Sienese school, and, in the town’s central piazza, the Church of San Francesco, whose interior contains several Gothic elements.
 The center of the town is particularly picturesque thanks to the inviting paved streets and beautiful stone fountains.
 Something that stands out in the history and, partly, the appearance of the town is the fact that it sits along the Via Francigena, whose importance for San Quirico is evidenced by the presence of the Ospedale della Scala, where pilgrims were once offered refuge.
 Visitors won’t be disappointed should they stop by the ruins of the Cassero tower and the Horti Leonini, a typical 15th-centuy garden that can be accessed through an entrance between the wall and the piazza.

 A considerable amount of artistic, architectural and natural patrimony makes the territory of San Quirico d’Orcia a particularly exclusive destination even within Tuscany, and it must not be forgotten that together with five other towns, San Quirico makes up a large part of the Val d’Orcia Artistic, Natural and Cultural Park.